Nissan takes $687 mln loss as sells Russian business for 1 euro | Headlines

 - Japan

-Nissan Motor Co Ltd will hand over its business in Russia to a state-owned entity for 1 euro ($0.97), it said on Tuesday, taking a loss of around $687 million and exiting the country months after it was forced to halt production there.
+Nissan Motor Co Ltd will hand over its business in Russia to a state-owned entity for 1 euro ($0.97), it said on Tuesday, taking a loss of around $687 million in the latest costly exit from the country by a global company.

 The sale to NAMI will include Nissan's production and research facilities in St Petersburg as well as its sales and marketing centre in Moscow, the ministry said.
 Nissan said it expected an extraordinary loss of around 100 billion yen ($687 million), but maintained its earnings forecast for the financial year ending in March.